frankpinto/layer-messaging/README.md

 # LayerMessaging

 This is a Javascript library to interface with Layer.com's client API from the browser.
-As of right now there's no way use Layer.com's from the browser, this offers the beginning of way to do that.
+As of right now there's no official way to use Layer.com's messaging in webapps, this offers the beginning of a way to do that.
 Currently supports the following:

 * Listing conversations
 * Creating a conversation